Katelynn MarfousiKM

 Do not advertise on Reddit

-Due to its massive popularity and the potential for literally any post to go extremely mega-viral, it's tempting to think that Reddit would be perfect for earned media distribution in the classic sense.
+Due to its massive popularity and the potential for literally any post to go extremely mega-viral, it's tempting to think that Reddit would be perfect for your earned media strategy in the classic sense.
 If you can post a tweet on X and have it reach millions of views because of the innate virality of the platform, why can't you do the same with Reddit?

 Simply put, you absolutely cannot.
 Reddit is not a platform for straight distribution.
 Paid ads often do terribly, and anybody who is self-promoting in even the most innocent way will get eviscerated by the respective communities.
 And don’t even think about putting a press release on Reddit.